DataDog/integrations-core/boundary/README.md

 ### Log collection

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Datadog Agent.
+Enable it in your `datadog.yaml` file:

     ```yaml
     logs_enabled: true
     ```

-2. Add this configuration block to your `boundary.d/conf.yaml` file to start collecting your Boundary logs:
+2. To start collecting your Boundary logs, add this configuration block to your `boundary.d/conf.yaml` file:

     ```yaml
     logs: